Butch White: Later Hampshire career

 White would take over a hundred wickets in a season for the final time in 1966, taking 109 from 27 matches at an average of 19.75.
 He claimed five wickets in an innings on five occasions, and against Leicestershire at Portsmouth, he took his career best figures of 9 for 44.
 His good form with the ball continued into 1967, with White taking 95 wickets at an average of 22.13 from 30 first-class matches, once again taking five wickets in an innings on five occasions across the season.
 In 1968, he made 28 first-class appearances, taking 87 wickets at an average of 17.44, whilst the following season he took 92 wickets at an average of 19.29 from 28 matches, claiming seven five wicket hauls.
 He claimed his 1000th first-class wicket in June, when he dismissed Nottinghamshire's Barry Stead.
 With the further proliferation of the one-day game in county cricket during the 1969 season, which came via the introduction of Sunday League, White found himself playing regular one-day cricket.
 He made seventeen one-day appearances in 1969, helping Hampshire to finish second in the inaugural Player's County League.
 In these, he took 27 wickets at an average of 18.70, and took his only career one-day five wicket haul against a Yorkshire side weakened by Test call-ups.
 He was afforded a benefit in 1969, which raised £4,547.
-Allowside fellow fast bowler Bob Cottam, White had threatened to leave Hampshire in 1969, unless his wages were bought up into line with Barry Richards; both Cottam and White reached an amicable agreement and remained with Hampshire heading into the 1970s.
+Alongside fellow fast bowler Bob Cottam, White had threatened to leave Hampshire in 1969, unless his wages were bought up into line with Barry Richards; both Cottam and White reached an amicable agreement and remained with Hampshire heading into the 1970s.

 White's twelve year partnership with Shackleton came to an end following the 1969 season, when Shackleton retired.
 During the 1970 season, White made fourteen first-class appearances, until a cartilage injury at the end of July, which required surgery, ruled him out of the remainder of the season.
 Prior to his injury, he had taken 45 wickets at an average of 23.86, and in June he had struck a 26-ball fifty against Sussex, having come into bat with Hampshire 64 for 7.
 He also made ten one-day appearances, taking 16 wickets at an average of 18.50.
 In 1971, White was beset by injuries.
-These limited his appearances to thirteen first-class and ten one-day appearances, though his bowling was rendered largely ineffective in the matches that he did feature in.
+These limited his appearances to thirteen first-class and ten one-day matches, though his bowling was rendered largely ineffective in the matches that he did feature in.
 As a result of his injury affected season, Hampshire decided not to offer him a contract for the 1972 season, with White leaving alongside Alan Castell and Bob Cottam.